microsoft/pyright/docs/configuration.md

 **reportMissingImports** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding imported python file or type stub file.
 The default value for this setting is 'none', although pyright can do a much better job of static type checking if type stub files are provided for all imports.

-**reportMissingStubFiles** [boolean or string, optiona]: Generate or suppress diagnostics for imports that have no corresponding type stub file (either a typeshed file or a custom type stub).
+**reportMissingTypeStubs** [boolean or string, optiona]: Generate or suppress diagnostics for imports that have no corresponding type stub file (either a typeshed file or a custom type stub).
 The type checker requires type stubs to do its best job at analysis.
 The default value for this setting is 'none', although pyright can do a much better job of static type checking if type stub files are provided for all imports.

 ## Execution Environment Options